A monotone scheme for high-dimensional fully nonlinear PDEs: Preliminaries

 However, we emphasize that all the results in the paper do not rely on this additional assumption.
-For the theory of viscosity solutions, we refer to the classical references Crandall, Ishii and Lions \cite{CIL} and Fleming and Soner \cite{FS}.
 Our goal of the paper is to numerically compute the viscosity solution $u$.
 In their seminal work Barles and Souganidis \cite{BS} proposed a monotone scheme in an abstract way and proved its convergence by using the viscosity solution approach.
-To be precise, for any $t\in [0, T)$ and $h>0$ with $t+h\le T$, let $\dbT^t_h$ be an operator on the set of measurable functions $\f : \dbR^d \to \dbR$.
-Now $n\ge 1$, denote $h:= {T\over n}$, $t_i := i h$, $i=0,1,\cds, n$, and define: \bea u_h(t_n, x) := g(x),~~ u_h(t, \cd) := \dbT^t_{t_i - t}[u_h(t_{i},\cd)],~ t \in [t_{i-1}, t_i),~ i=n,\cds, 1. \eea The following convergence result is due to Fahim, Touzi and Warin \cite{FTW} Theorem 3.6, which is based on \cite{BS}. \begin{thm} Let Assumption \ref{assum-standing} hold.
-Assume the operator $\dbT^t_h$ satisfies the following four conditions:
+To be precise, for any $t\in[0, T)$ and $h \in(0, T-t)$, let $\mathbb{T}^t_h$ be an operator on the set of measurable functions $\varphi\dvtx \mathbb{R}^d \to\mathbb{R}$.
+For $n\ge1$, denote $h:= {T\over n}$, $t_i:= i h$, $i=0,1,\ldots, n$, and define